Secure all records, put probes on hold: SC direction on PM security breach | Law-Order

 The Supreme Court on Friday asked the Centre and the state government to put on hold their probes into the security lapse during Prime Minister Narendra Modi’s Ferozepur visit and directed the high court registrar general to immediately secure all relevant records.

+The Union Home Ministry has issued showcause notices to Bathinda’s Senior Superintendent of Police Ajay Maluja and five other officers over the ''major lapses”, officials told PTI, as the slugfest between political parties over Wednesday’s incident continued.

-The directions by a bench headed by Chief Justice N V Ramana came on a day when a Central team investigating the lapse visited Ferozepur, meeting officials responsible for the security arrangements for the PM’s visit on Wednesday.
+The directions by a bench headed by Chief Justice N V Ramana came on a day when a Central team investigating the lapse visited Ferozepur, meeting officials responsible for the security arrangements for the PM’s visit.

-Sources in Punjab said the Union Ministry of Home Affairs has sent show cause notices to some police officials in the state.

-Also, the Punjab government submitted a report to Centre, informing that an FIR has been registered against unidentified protesters.
+Also, the Punjab government submitted a report to the Centre, giving the sequence of events and informing that an FIR has been registered against about 150 unidentified protesters.

-The prime minister’s convoy was stranded on a flyover for nearly 20 minutes on Wednesday due to a blockade by farmers in Ferozepur.
+The prime minister’s convoy was stranded on a flyover in Firozepur for nearly 20 minutes on Wednesday due to a blockade by farmers.

 He then returned from poll-bound Punjab without attending the planned events, including a rally.
-The Centre had accused the state’s Congress for the security breach and sought an immediate report from it.
+The Centre accused the state’s Congress government for the security breach and sought an immediate report from it.

-The political slugfest over the incident continued on Friday with Haryana Chief Minister Manohar Lal Khattar demanding that his Punjab counterpart Charanjit Singh Channi’s government should be dismissed and President’s Rule imposed in the state.

-Both the Centre and the state have set up high-level committees into the lapse.
+Both the Centre and the state set up separate inquiry committees into the lapse.

-The Supreme Court has now asked them to put the probes on hold till Monday when it will next hear the petition.
+But the Supreme Court has now asked them to “hold their horses” and not proceed with their inquiries till Monday, when it takes up the matter again.

 “Heard counsel for parties.
 Taking into consideration the arguments advanced, keeping in view that it pertained to the security of the prime minister and other issues... as first step, we deem it appropriate to direct Registrar General of Punjab and Haryana High Court to secure records forthwith,” the bench, also comprising justices Surya Kant and Hima Kohli, said in the order.

-The apex court also directed the Punjab government, its police and other Central and state agencies to provide all relevant records immediately to the Registrar General.
+The Registrar General will be assisted by the Director General of Police, the Union Territory of Chandigarh, and an officer of the National Investigation Agency not below the rank of Inspector General in securing the records from the state government, its police and the central agencies, the bench said.

-The SC was hearing a plea by ‘Lawyers’ Voice’ seeking a thorough investigation into the security breach.
+The Centre on Friday supported the petition filed in the SC by “Lawyers’ Voice”, seeking a thorough probe in the “''massive security breach''.

-The petition sought the preservation of evidence on security arrangements, a court-monitored probe and action against the “erring” Punjab government officials.
+Solicitor General Tushar Mehta sought the involvement of the National Investigation Agency (NIA) in the probe as there was a possibility of an ''international terrorist angle'' and it was a unique case that had the potential to cause “international embarrassment”.

-The three-member committee, constituted by the Union Home Ministry on Thursday, is seeking full details about the sequence of events that unfolded during Modi's Punjab visit, sources said.
+The three-member committee, announced by the Union Home Ministry, is seeking details about the sequence of events that unfolded during Modi's Punjab visit, sources said.

 The panel is led by Sudhir Kumar Saxena, Secretary (Security), Cabinet Secretariat.
 It has Balbir Singh, Joint Director of the Intelligence Bureau and S Suresh, IG, Special Protection Group as two other members.